Rotational Dynamics Notes | Class 12

 Let us consider a rigid body of moment of inertia (I) rotates about a particular axis with angular velocity ‘$\omega $’.
 From the definition of torque.

-Torque ($\tau $) = $\frac{dL}{dt}$………… (i)
+Torque ($\tau $) = $\frac{dL}{dt}$

-In the absence of external force, i.e. F = 0
+In the absence of external torque, i.e. $\tau $ = 0

 $\frac{dL}{dt}$ = 0 [ $\because $$\tau $ = 0]

-Or, L = constant
+Or, L = constant [ Since the derivative of constant is zero]

 Or, L = I$\omega $ = constant